NRLMMD-GEOIPS/plugin_tutorial_solutions/README.md

 Package Overview
 -----------------

-The tutorial_solution plugin provides the capability for
+The plugin_tutorial_solution plugin provides the capability for

 @ Please include a brief description of what capability this package provides.